There once was a time when the League of Friends’ hospital shop would do a roaring trade in Lucozade and grapes.

 It was the standard fare with which you would arrive at the bedside of a family member or chum recuperating after surgery.

 And there is nothing wrong with this, for a touch of nostalgia.
-However, here is some good advice from Katie Peck, the dietitian who supports Benenden Hospital’s weight loss service, for when it comes to maximising the changes of the best recovery following an operation.
-Katie is a health coach, nutritionist and dietitian and also runs Peck Nutrition.
+However, here is some good advice for when it comes to maximising the changes of the best recovery following an operation.

-Next, she said: “This is important for everyone of course, but make some healthy choices in the two weeks beforehand – minimise stress, get lots of sleep, stay well hydrated, get some fresh air and eat well.
-Avoid takeaways, sugary and fatty foods and instead opt for three meals a day with a range of fruit and vegetables, dairy, healthy fats and protein.”
+2. Make some healthy choices in the two weeks beforehand – minimise stress, get lots of sleep, stay well hydrated, get some fresh air and eat well.
+Avoid takeaways, sugary and fatty foods and instead opt for three meals a day with a range of fruit and vegetables, dairy, healthy fats and protein.

 Published on 23 June 2017